-To cook the tuna heat a nonstick pan over medium high heat.
-When it's hot add around 1 tablespoon of oil to the pan.
-Then add the tuna and let cook for around 30 seconds to 1 minute on each side.
+- When the oil just begins to smoke, add the tuna and cook for around 30 seconds to 1 minute on each side, depending on your preference for doneness.
 It should be lightly browned on the top and bottom but still raw in the middle.
-You can quickly sear the edges as well if you like.
+You can quickly sear the edges as well if you'd like.

 After cooking let the tuna rest for a few minutes before serving.
 You can serve the tuna steak whole, but you will often see them sliced very thinly and spread slightly to highlight the beautiful color of the fish.

 Just make thin slices across the tuna steak and lay the first slice flat and then slightly overlap them one after the other.
 Serve along with a small bowl or ramekin of soy sauce.
-If you have mirin on hand I like to add a teaspoon to around 2 tablespoons of soy sauce for a slightly sweet and savory dipping sauce.

 - Tuna is also great on top of a salad such as this Asian chopped salad.